arlejeun/Multicloud-CX-Harbor-Tour/content/_index.md

 ---
-title: "Genesys Multiclaud Workshop"
+title: "Genesys Multicloud Workshop"
 chapter: true
 weight: 1
 ---

-# Genesys Workshop
+# Genesys Multicloud Workshop 101

-### Welcome
+## Welcome

 In this workshop you will learn to apply your foundational knowledge of [Genesys](https://genesys.com) and master example use cases that demonstrate [Experience as a Service](https://www.genesys.com/experience-as-a-service).